-This is the first time we are doing a Digital Organization challenge, but many people just like you have loved our previous challenges on focus, personal automation, working from home, and email.
+This is only the second time we are doing a Digital Organization challenge and the first one was a hit!
 Here’s what readers have had to say about our last challenge:

 Information is one thing, but action is where the real change happens.
 That’s why we love doing challenges along with you: There’s nothing like a challenge to encourage us all to start taking concrete action.
 Prizes are nice too. 😀

 We’ve Been Teaching Digital Organization For More Than 13 Years